-A palpable wave of displeasure emanated from him.
-Kevin, who had his back turned to the man and his eyes closed for some reason, clenched his fists.
+A palpable wave of displeasure emanated from the tall man.
+Kevin, who had his back turned and his eyes closed for some reason, clenched his fists.

 “I will ask you one more time,” began the man, in a voice like a tiger growling.